-Ryanair says could see first Boeing 737 MAX deliveries in April
+Ryanair says could start getting Boeing 737 MAX by April

 “We now think we will get it in March or April this year, looks more like April than March, and we think we will get up to 10 MAX aircraft,” Jacobs told a news conference in Madrid.

+That forecast was based on Ryanair receiving 10 MAX aircraft in time for the summer season.
+It previously cut expectations to 20 from the 60 originally scheduled.

+However, the airline has also since raised its profit forecast for the year to the end of March 2020 after a better-than-expected performance over Christmas and New Year.

-Reporting by Isla Binnie, writing by Padraic Halpin in Dublin
+Writing by Padraic Halpin in Dublin; Editing by Mark Potter